techidaily/site-win11-tips/source/_posts/instructingdarkmodeonwindowsnotepad.md

  This should enable the dark mode in Notepad successfully.
 Nevertheless, in Windows 11 as well, you can install third-party applications from the Microsoft Store or other sources if you cannot follow the aforementioned methods for some reason.

  To undo these changes, simply follow the steps listed above again and choose the**Light** or**Use System setting** option from the list available.
-This should return the Notepad back to the light mode but if you are unable to do so, head over to our[guide on how to fix a Windows device that is stuck in dark mode](https://www.makeuseof.com/windows-device-stuck-dark-mode/) .
+This should return the Notepad back to the light mode but if you are unable to do so, head over to our [guide on how to fix a Windows device that is stuck in dark mode](https://www.makeuseof.com/windows-device-stuck-dark-mode/) .

 ## How to Enable Dark Theme in Notepad++